Miggs00/loan_qualifier_application_features_and_enhancements/README.md

 # loan_qualifier_application_features_and_enhancements
 We will be adding features and enhancements to our loan qualifier application that we worked in the second week of the FinTech Bootcamp.

+Inside the qualifier folder you will find the code for this application.

 ---

 ## Technologies